Trump administration tells funded SA HIV/Aids partners to stop work

 The Trump administration has issued formal instructions to the HIV/Aids organisations it funds in SA to immediately stop work, confirming their worst fears.

-The directive forces them to cease services across SA and puts pressure on the health department to step into the breach...
+The directive forces them to cease services and puts pressure on the health department to step into the breach...

 Would you like to comment on this article?